 “Okay,” I said.

-It went on like this for a while, but finally we made it downstairs, with Steve and the Misses Rathbone and Evans in tow.
+It went on like that for a while, but at last we made it downstairs, with Steve and the Misses Rathbone and Evans in tow.

 “He’s offering me two thousand dollars upfront,” I said.